-QQ.
-"Waiver" refers to a formal written statement from the Department signed by the Director and when required, the City Attorney and by an agency of the state or federal government, allowing the Contractor an exception to a rule in these requirements.

-RR.
-"Work Plan" refers to the major activities to be performed under the contract, the measurable outputs and outcomes for each activity, and the time frame within which the activities will be accomplished.
+- TT.
+"Waiver" refers to a formal written statement from the Department signed by the Director and when required, the City Attorney and by an agency of the state or federal government, allowing the Contractor an exception to a rule in these requirements. - UU.
+"Work Plan" refers to the major activities to be performed under the contract, the measurable outputs and outcomes for each activity, and the time frame within which the activities will be accomplished. - VV.

-SS.
 "Written Approval" refers to a reproducible document (e.g., contract budget, email, fax, letter) demonstrating approval in writing, and including the following elements: sender, recipient, clearly identified subject matter, clear indication of approval, and date.
-Text messages shall not be treated as acceptable form of Written Approval requirements contained herein.
-Failure to comply may result in disallowed costs, Suspension or Termination of contracts, or other sanctions including but not limited to returning of funds.
+Text messages shall not be treated as an acceptable form of Written Approval.